btcpayserver/btcpayserver-doc/docs/BTCPayVsOthers.md

 ## Privacy

-BTCPay will never ask a merchant for any personal identification.
+BTCPay Serverwill never ask a merchant for any personal identification.

 Typically, when converting to or from fiat on behalf of a merchant, payment processors are required to collect personal information for Know Your Customer (KYC) and Anti-money laundering (AML) banking requirements.
 This may include personal information such as passport ID, phone number, address, bank account, etc.

-Fortunately, the Bitcoin Network does not use or collect these types of personal information, and therefore neither does BTCPay.
-How BTCPay ensures privacy:
+Fortunately, the Bitcoin Network does not use or collect these types of personal information, and therefore neither does BTCPay Server.
+How BTCPay Server ensures privacy:

 * No middleman involved.
 * Information is shared between customer and seller only.